bitovi/academy/src/angular/3-creating-components/creating-components.md

 We want to display a list of restaurants in our UI once the data has been set on the restaurants member.

+### To Verify Your Solution is Correct

+Update the spec file  __src/app/restaurant/restaurant.component.spec.ts__ to be:

+@sourceref ./restaurant.component.spec.ts

+> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!

 ### What you need to know

 We covered the directives you'll need to use above!